 - On the night of 25th March 1971, the Pakistani army started the now infamous ‘Operation Searchlight’ in which they killed students, intellectuals and civilians in Bangladesh.
 Thousands of Bengali women were raped by the Pakistani army.
 The idea was to brutally crush the Bengali resistance.

 - Since it was obvious that the West Pakistan authorities would not give legitimate power to Mujib, he declared the country’s independence on 26 March.

-- After this, guerrilla war started between the Pakistani army and their collaborators who were called Razakars and the Bangladeshi liberation forces.
-The latter forces were called the ‘Multi Bahini’.
+- After this, a guerrilla war started between the Pakistani army and their collaborators who were called Razakars and the Bangladeshi liberation forces.
+The latter forces were called the ‘Mukti Bahini’.

 - When the Pakistani forces started attacking civilians in Bangladesh, millions of refugees came to India, especially to West Bengal and Assam.

 - Many Bengali soldiers from the Pakistan army defected to the Bengali side to fight for independence.